JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips/README.md

 $\color{red}{\textsf{TOO MANY TYPOS!
 EACH TYPO IS A DEFECT!}}$

 We here introduce our latest direct-drive gripper.
 Compared to [the previous version](https://github.com/JS-RML/ddh_hardware) that we presented in [ICRA 2023](https://ieeexplore.ieee.org/document/10160263), the current one adopts swivel fingertips with passive compliance for enhanced adaptiveness.
+Follow the instructions below to create one.

 <p align = "center">
 <img src="media/gripper_function.gif" width="800">